reingart/pyfpdf/docs/Tutorial.md

 center text.
-The current page number is returned by the [page_no](fpdf/fpdf.html#fpdf.fpdf.FPDF.page_no) method; as for the total number of pages, it is obtained by means of the special value `{nb}` which will be substituted on document closure (this special value can changed by [alias_nb_pages()](fpdf/fpdf.html#fpdf.fpdf.FPDF.alias_nb_pages)).
+The current page number is returned by the [page_no](fpdf/fpdf.html#fpdf.fpdf.FPDF.page_no) method; as for the total number of pages, it is obtained by means of the special value `{nb}` which will be substituted on document closure (this special value can be changed by [alias_nb_pages()](fpdf/fpdf.html#fpdf.fpdf.FPDF.alias_nb_pages)).
 Note the use of the [set_y](fpdf/fpdf.html#fpdf.fpdf.FPDF.set_y) method which allows to set position at an absolute location in the page, starting from the top or the